facebookresearch/cc_net/README.md

 ## Adapting to your infrastructure

-Given the computation cost of running the full pipeline we distributes the computation on a SLURM cluster using the private submitit package.
+Given the computation cost of running the full pipeline we distributed the computation on a [Slurm](https://slurm.schedmd.com/) cluster using [submitit](https://github.com/facebookincubator/submitit).
-`execution.py` also contains code to run the code using `multiprocessing` library by passing `--execution mp` to commands.
+`submitit` will default to spawning processes on your machine if Slurm cluster is found.
+You should tweak `--task_parallelism` to something adapated to your machine.
+Defaults are 512 for mining and 20 for reproducing.

 To run the tasks in-process use `--execution debug`.